 Having performed pentests, Arcturus sent us a detailed report with the following conclusion:

-Now when we have developers trained on cybersecurity and penetration testing in particular and have incorporated this type of security testing into our software development life cycle (SDLC), we recommend all of our clients to have their applications pen tested to ensure they’re well-protected against the most dangerous cyber threats and viruses.
+Now when our Ukraine-based software developers have completed cybersecurity and penetration testing training, and since we’ve incorporated this type of security testing into our software development life cycle (SDLC), we recommend all of our clients to have their applications pen tested to ensure they’re well-protected against the most dangerous cyber threats and viruses.

 Are you looking to hire a professional team of cybersecurity experts to pentest your web or mobile application?
 Request a callback from us to discuss how Evolve can assist with your security needs!